jlacube/queens-game/README.md

-# Queens Game Solver with Color Constraints
+# Constraint Satisfaction Problem (CSP) Solver

-This project implements a solver for a modified version of the Queens Game with additional color constraints.
+This project implements a generic framework for solving Constraint Satisfaction Problems (CSPs), with a focus on the Queens Game with color constraints.

-## Rules
+## Queens Game Rules

 - Your goal is to have exactly one queen in each row, column, and color region.
 - Two queens cannot touch each other, not even diagonally (minimum distance of 2).

+## Project Overview

+The project consists of two main parts:
+1. A specialized Queens Game solver
+2. A generalized CSP framework that can solve various constraint satisfaction problems

 ## Installation